The Best Apple Picking in Every Region of the U.S.

 5. Tougas Family Farm, Northborough, Massachusetts

-Open Saturday, Sunday, and Monday for apple picking, this Massachusetts orchard is located about 90 minutes from Boston.
+Open Saturday, Sunday, and Monday for apple picking by reservation only, this Massachusetts orchard is located about 90 minutes from Boston.
 After apple picking, enjoy homemade baked goods and ice cream at the Tougas Farm Kitchen.
-Kids will love checking out the animals at the barnyard and playing on the playground.
 Get a true New England experience with this family-friendly weekend getaway.

 6. Libby & Son U-Picks, Limberick, Maine